 When compared to other ML techniques, RFs have fewer parameters and require less “tuning” to achieve results comparable to those achieved with other ML classifiers that require more tuning (Touw et al. 2012).
 The “tunable” parameters in an RF consist of mtry, which refers to the number of predictors in the random subsample available for splitting at each node of each tree (Touw et al. 2012, Breiman 2001), ntree, the number of trees in the forest (Tatsumi et al. 2015), and what this study will refer to as dtree, the maximum depth (or height) a tree is allowed to reach.
 The size of individual trees in the forest can also be regulated by limiting the number of total splits in a tree or by setting the number of cases a node must exceed in order to be allowed to split (Touw et al. 2012).
 Tatsumi et al. (2015) cite dueling studies on the topic of mtry: one explains that reducing mtry simultaneously weakens individual trees and improves the forest by reducing the correlation between trees, while another states that increasing mtry results in better predictions and allows developers to reduce the number of predictors fed to the RF algorithm.
 Tatsumi et al. (2015) conclude that, given the disagreement in the literature, mtry is a parameter that should be optimized for the particular system to which one is applying an RF.
 Deeper trees result in less biased predictions, as each tree is more closely fit to the training dataset.
 However, because each individual tree is now a much more complex model, the variance between trees is increased.
 Of course, a greater number of trees (increased ntree) acts to reduce this variance, because a greater number of “votes” (trees) contribute to each prediction and so one or two highly variable votes have relatively little impact on the final outcome.
 Thus a trade-off exists between bias and variance, and given a fixed amount of time and computing power, one must balance the characteristics of the deep-but-fewer treed forest with those of the shallower-but-many treed forest.
 The type of forest that results in the desired predictive skill is the forest with the “correct” values of ntree and dtree for that application.
 Finally, note that, if computing power and time are not major concerns, trees can be grown such that all terminal nodes (leaves) are 100% pure, as explained in the text associated with Figure 2.
 In that case, the only RF parameters left to tune are ntree and mtry; however, increasing ntree under even those conditions will eventually lead to some point where the variance is minimized and the prediction accuracy has been optimized.

 Prediction models based upon RFs can be developed relatively quickly compared to other ML techniques.
 Firstly, the requirements imposed upon the developer or programmer of the forest are relatively light: as shown, the tunable parameters are few in number and governed by simple rules.
 The computational requirements of developing an RF are also relatively light (Trafalis et al. 2014), which makes RFs a suitable choice for problems where the testing dataset is large (Hardman et al. 2013).
-Touw et al. (2012) state that well-tuned SVMs outperform RFs for certain applications, but that RFs compare favorably SVMs because of their ease of use and fundamental simplicity.
+Touw et al. (2012) state that well-tuned SVMs outperform RFs for certain applications, but that RFs compare favorably to SVMs because of their ease of use and fundamental simplicity.
 For all these reasons, those fields in which large amounts of data are frequently generated tend to be those in which RFs (but also, many other ML techniques) are often employed.

 Example Uses of Machine Learning